-You can also set up a Direct Debit which automatically takes care of your payments for you - this can be done through MyHome or call us on 01202 319 119 and we can arrange this.
+You can also set up a Direct Debit which automatically takes care of your payments for you - call us on 01202 319 119 and we can arrange this.

-We do offer other ways to pay which you can find on our website stonewater.org/ payingrent.
+We do offer other ways to pay which you can find on our website stonewater.org/payingrent.